total-typescript/total-typescript-book/book-content/book.md

 const result = obj.foo; // red squiggly line under `foo`
 ```

 TypeScript draws a red squiggly line below `foo`.
 But if we think about it, this code won't actually cause an error at runtime.
-We’re trying to assign a property that doesn’t exist in this object: `foo`.
-This won’t error, it will just mean that result is undefined.
+We're trying to assign a property that doesn't exist in this object: `foo`.
+This won't error, it will just mean that result is undefined.

 It may seem strange that TypeScript would warn us about something that won't cause an error, but it's actually a good thing.
 If TypeScript didn't warn us about this, it would be saying that we can access any property on any object at any time.
 Over the course of an entire application, this could result in quite a few bugs.

-Think of TypeScript’s rules as opinionated.
+Think of TypeScript's rules as opinionated.
 They are a collection of helpful tips that will make your application safer as a whole.

 In this case, the correct way to write the `obj` code to avoid having a warning appear would be to specify `foo` as a property on `obj`: